openbmc/openbmc/poky/documentation/dev-manual/custom-distribution.rst

 ******************************

-When you build an image using the Yocto Project and do not alter any distribution :term:`Metadata`, you are creating a Poky distribution.
-If you wish to gain more control over package alternative selections, compile-time options, and other low-level configurations, you can create your own distribution.
+When you build an image using the Yocto Project and do not alter any distribution :term:`Metadata`, you are using the Poky distribution.
+Poky is explicitly a *reference* distribution for testing and development purposes.
+It enables most hardware and software features so that they can be tested, but this also means that from a security point of view the attack surface is very large.
+Additionally, at some point it is likely that you will want to gain more control over package alternative selections, compile-time options, and other low-level configurations.
+For both of these reasons, if you are using the Yocto Project for production use then you are strongly encouraged to create your own distribution.

 To create your own distribution, the basic steps consist of creating your own distribution layer, creating your own distribution